syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 {% endtabs %}

 ## Clear
-To remove all the items in the diagram page using ['Clear'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_Clear) method.
+Remove all the items from the diagram page using the ['Clear'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_Clear) method.
 To remove all the items in the diagram, use the following code snippet.
 {% tabs %}
 {% highlight c# %}
   SfDiagram diagram = new SfDiagram();